top of page

 You retain the copyright to your work.

 If you do, then please do not fret about emailing in with the header Question: [insert question].
-In the body of the email please expand on this, otherwise it will to into our junk mail folder and we will not see it.
+In the body of the email, please expand on this; otherwise, it will go into our junk mail folder, and we will not see it.
 If you don't want to email in, then please contact the relevant social media channels.

 Education Questions